yashsahugtx/skype-docs/Skype/UCMA/trusted-conferencing-user-conversation-model.md

 A Trusted Conferencing User conversation serves multiple users.
 Some of these users might not have a Focus channel in which to issue conference control commands such as muting self, muting or unmuting others, dialing out to another user, and similar operations.
 A TCU conversation enables an application to provide a Focus channel for users who would not ordinarily have a Focus channel.
 The commands are issued within the context of a specific user, so the server enforces the appropriate security policies for that user.
 For example, an attendee cannot mute others.

 > [!NOTE]
-> <P>An application that uses the TCU conversation model can still issue commands under its own identity.
+> An application that uses the TCU conversation model can still issue commands under its own identity.
 However, because the application is trusted, it is automatically treated as a presenter.
-For this reason, an application also must have the ability to execute commands in the context of another user to avoid an elevation of privilege.</P>
+For this reason, an application also must have the ability to execute commands in the context of another user to avoid an elevation of privilege.

 ### Shared notification channel